Wednesday & Thursday, May 24-25

 Marc Renard is executive vice chairman of Cushman & Wakefield’s Global Capital Markets Group.
 As the leader of one of the nation’s most successful capital market groups, Marc and his team have closed over 525 transactions with an aggregate value in excess of $37 billion, including many of the largest and most complex deals in the Western US.

 As president of Urban Coastal Development, Jacob Schwartz has helped drive San Diego’s urban renaissance over the past 20 years.
-His latest project is an adaptive reuse in the Gaslamp at Horton Plaza—transforming a mostly vacant office building into 27 buzzy micro-units geared to young professionals seeking vibrant, walkable urban living.
+His latest project is an adaptive reuse of the city’s famed Horton Plaza—transforming a mostly vacant office building into 27 buzzy micro-units geared to young professionals seeking vibrant, walkable urban living.

 Teri Slavik-Tsuyuki works with community developers to tap into deep customer insights and create places and brands that connect with people through experiences that matter.
 She is creator of the America At Home Study, a groundbreaking research project to better understand consumer behavior changes in home and community life.